sap-tutorials/Tutorials/tutorials/hana-spatial-intro2-string/hana-spatial-intro2-string.md

     ![5 points CircularString](spatial0206.jpg)

-    String as above that starts and ends at the same point is **closed**.
-Strings can be characterized as well by whether they are simple or not. **Simple** means a string that does not cross itself.
+    A string that starts and ends at the same point is **closed**.
+Above is an example.
+Strings can also be characterized by whether they are simple or not.
+A **simple** means a string that does not cross itself.
 A **ring** is a simple, closed string.
-The geometry above is a ring, accordingly to this definition in the spatial processing.
+The geometry above is a ring, according to this definition in spatial processing.

 6. All these characteristics can be tested and if needed used as **Spatial Predicates**.
 Spatial predicates are implemented as member functions that return 0 or 1.